moksh-garg/moksh-garg.github.io/index.md

    <dt>Unofficial Guide for the Indian Business Ph.D.
 Applicants:</dt>
 </dl>

 Are you planning for a US/European Business Ph.D. but not quite sure of how to got about it?
 Maybe a sneak peak into the application process will help you decide better.
 Even though the document is written from the Indian perspective, it should come in handy for most international applicants.
-You can download the document [here](./PhDGuide.pdf)
+You can download it [here](./PhDGuide.pdf)

 * * *